theadamrippon/WindowsDualsenseUnreal/README.md

 ---

-## Important Note (since v1.2.7)

-Starting from version **1.2.7**, it is recommended to use the following functions from the `USonyGamepadProxy` class for device status and common effect operations.
-These functions provide unified handling for both DualSense and DualShock (in development):

-- `DeviceIsConnected`
-- `DeviceReconnect`
-- `DeviceDisconnect`
-- `LevelBatteryDevice`
-- `LedColorEffects`
-- `LedPlayerEffects`
-- `LedMicEffects`

 ### **Plugin with full support for the DualSense PS5 controller in Unreal Engine versions  5.2 ~ 5.6, for Windows platforms.
 No configuration needed**

 ### The controller's customization commands, such as vibration, haptic feedback, and LEDs, can be implemented directly via C++ or Blueprints.
 Below, we provide examples of both implementations.